mgdigital/rarbg-selfhosted/README.md

 ## Quick start

 - Obtain a copy of the RARBG SQLite database, I can't help you with that but it's floating around!
 - Copy the `docker-compose.example.yml` to `docker-compose.yml` and adapt to your needs.
-At a minimum you'll need to point the `/rarbg_db.sqlite` volume to the path of your SQLite file.
+At a minimum you'll need to point the `/rarbg_db.sqlite` volume to the path of your SQLite file, and ensure this container is running in the same Docker network as your Servarr stack containers.
 - Run `docker-compose up -d`.
 - The torznab endpoint is now exposed at `http://localhost:3333/torznab`.
 - In [Prowlarr](https://wiki.servarr.com/prowlarr), [Radarr](https://wiki.servarr.com/radarr) or [Sonarr](https://wiki.servarr.com/sonarr), you can now add RARBG as a Generic Torznab indexer.
-- If you want to `git pull` updates from this repo, you'll then need to rebuild with `docker-compose down` then `docker-compose up -d --build`.

 Alternatively, install GoLang and run directly: `PATH_SQLITE_DB=/path/to/rarbg_db.sqlite go run .`